alexgolec/tda-api/docs/client.rst

 as possible.
 For example, here is how you can fetch the past 20 years of data for Apple stock:

+**Do not attempt to use more than one Client object per token file, as this will likely cause issues with the underlying OAuth2 session management**

 .. code-block:: python

   from tda.auth import easy_client